Harry Mitts Jr.: Execution

 On September 25, 2013, 61-year-old Harry Mitts Jr. was put to death by lethal injection at the Southern Ohio Correctional Facility.
 About 35 minutes after he was administered with a single dose of pentobarbital, Mitts was pronounced dead at 10.39 a.m.
 In his final statement, Mitts apologized and asked for forgiveness for his actions.

 In response to the execution of Mitts, John Bryant's sister, Johnnal, told the press that she found it hard to forgive Mitts for murdering her brother just because of his skin color.
 Similarly, Glivar's widow, Debbie, said she would never forgive Mitts for killing her husband.
 Glivar's mother, Helen, told the press about her feelings towards the death of her son's killer, "It is finished."
 Lieutenant Thomas Kaiser, who was retired at this point and also came to witness Mitts's execution, stated that the death of Mitts did little to make up for the damage caused, and said that justice should not have taken 19 years to be served in such cases where there was no judicial error from the start.

 According to sources, Mitts was the last person to be executed using the drug pentobarbital during a lethal injection execution in Ohio, and the drug itself was also the last dose available in Ohio since the state's drug supply of pentobarbital was set to expire soon after Mitts's execution and the pharmaceutical companies refused to sell pentobarbital to retentionist U.S. states for the purpose of lethal injection executions.
 As a result, Ohio authorities came up with solutions to replace pentobarbital and its lethal injection protocols with new drugs and protocols to help facilitate their scheduled lethal injection executions that were set to occur after the execution of Mitts, and the new method was set to be announced in October 2013.
 It was also expected that the announcement of new drugs deployed for future executions would attract legal challenges.

-Mitts's execution was notable in that it marked a rare occasion of a white defendant being executed for murdering an African-American victim.
-In the United States, it is rare for white people to face the death penalty for killing African-American people.
+Mitts's execution was notable in that it marked a supposedly rare occasion of a white defendant being executed for murdering an African-American victim.
+According to the Associated Press, in the United States it is unusual for white people to face the death penalty for killing African-American people.
 However, only one of Mitts's victims (Bryant) was African-American, while the other (Glivar) was white and a police officer.